-Post-Op Instructions for Implant Placement – Daytona Beach, FL
+Post-Op Instructions for Dental Implant Placement – Daytona Beach, FL

 We use dental implants to complete smiles with strength and beauty.
 Once you’ve gotten your dental implants, there are some aftercare tips you should know about.
 Read on to learn some important post-operative instructions for a smooth recovery.

 - Do not spit.
 Use a tissue to wipe your mouth as needed or swallow your saliva.

 - Do not use a drinking straw.
 Drink straight from the cup.

 - Keep fingers and tongue away from the surgical site.